JAmaica Endemics

 White-chinned Thrush

-Following lunch, we’ll head back out to bird the coastal forest track looking for Green-rumped Parrotlet and Caribbean Dove.
+Following lunch, we’ll head back out to bird the coastal forest track, looking for Green-rumped Parrotlet and Caribbean Dove.

-Depending on how the activity is and what else we’re missing we’ll check out a few other local spots.
+Depending on how the activity is and what else we’re missing, we’ll check out a few other local spots.

 We’ll wrap the day with dinner at our hotel and head out to look for Barn Owl and Jamaican Owl, a common occurrence near our hotel!

-B, LD & ON Bay View Eco Resort
+B, LD & ON Port Antonio Hotel

 White-tailed Tropicbird

 Today we’ll have an early departure with a drive east to search for an incredibly beautiful and graceful seabird, the White-tailed Tropicbird.
-During the early morning, these stunning pelagics often circle the rising wind currents along the coastal town of Hector’s River, and with any luck we’ll get some looks at these elegant birds!
+During the early morning, these stunning pelagics often circle the rising wind currents along the coastal town of Hector’s River, and with any luck, we’ll get some looks at these elegant birds!

 Afterwards, we’ll head back into the Port Antonio area to visit a local beach or maybe even check out Blue Lagoon.
 This captivating tropical oasis is renowned for its mesmerizing azure waters and lush surroundings.
 Fed by freshwater springs and the Caribbean Sea, this natural wonder offers a serene retreat, attracting visitors with its inviting beauty and incredible water.